Funding level, returns and other financial figures

 Funding level evolution

-The pension fund’s funding level decreased by 0.2 percentage points to 121.7% at the end of June.
-During June, share markets achieved a positive return and interest rates fell, which had a positive effect on the funding level due to the fact that the pension fund hedges part of the interest rate risk.
+The pension fund’s funding level decreased by 2.5 percentage points in October and amounted to 118.1% as at end October.
+During October, equity markets achieved a negative return.
+Interest rates and the interest rate swap fell, which had a negative effect on the funding level due to the fact that the pension fund hedges part of the interest rate risk.
 On balance, the funding level result was negative.

 The Board will continue to monitor developments closely.